jupyter-book/mystmd/.changeset/seven-roses-cough.md

 "myst-transforms": minor
 ---

-Add support for epigraphs and pull-quotes
+Add support for epigraphs and pull-quotes using a new blockquote directive.